But who has ever heard of a happy end?

 >>> Ref.
 VedaBase => Bg 10.41

 But what about those who are still attached to mundane music?
-One of the advantages of the process of Krsna consciousness is engaging one from whatever position in which one might be situated.
-Although secular music is not encouraged in the scriptures, it is also not directly condemned as an abominable activity, therefore nothing prevents one from performing music as an offering to Krsna, as He states:
+One of the advantages of the process of Kṛṣṇa consciousness is engaging one from whatever position one might be situated in.
+Although secular music is not encouraged in the scriptures, it is also not directly condemned as an abominable activity, and therefore nothing prevents one from performing music as an offering to Kṛṣṇa, as He states:

 yat tapasyasi kaunteya